 - Incorporate the grated cheese and stir.
 Then add back in the crawfish tails and any bits that stuck to them back into the sauce.

-- Fold in the pasta and cook on low for 2 to 3 minutes and serve with hot French bread and a salad.
+- Fold in the pasta and cook on low for 2 to 3 minutes.
+Sprinkle on the parsley and serve with hot French bread and a salad.